elotroalex/chiens/_texts/translation.md

 - I am the compressor, the suppressor, the stage manager
 - I'm The Great Prohibitor
 - let me explain
-- {:.pr} So, higher ups had ascertained that a dreadful, absurd squandering had been taking place for far too long, shocking, insane gifts, an excess of liberality, indulgences and permissions, all of which undoubtedly disturbed our fragile economy, so fragile, a threat to the bound universe
+- {:.pr} So, higher ups had ascertained that a dreadful, absurd squandering had been taking place for far too long, shocking, insane gifts, an excess of liberality, indulgences and permissions, all of which undoubtedly disturbed our fragile economy, so fragile, a threat to the delineated universe
-- bound
+- delineated
 - and it was then that I was summoned.
 Prohibitor, the Great Prohibitor
 - I am the Great Prohibitor, do you understand now?
-- He who reigns, reins, restraints, retains and constraints.
+- He who reigns, who restraints, who retains and constraints.
-- {:.pr} the negative order, defense personified, the eloquent handcuff, the jail lock, the gag on the well-hung tongue, the less which is the contrary of more, the stop which is the exact opposite of true movement, not the station,
+- {:.pr} the negative order, defense personified, the eloquent handcuff, the jail lock, the well-hung gag on the tongue, the least which is the contrary of the most, the stop which is the exact opposite of true movement, not the station,

 ---

 [90]({{site.baseurl}}/chiens/p090.html){:.pagetitle}

-- {:.pr} not the station, the withdrawal which is the opposite of progress, the most existing being, the one which arises in opposition, the most necessary being, the opposite of expansion, of propensity, of the contagion, trip up, trip up
+- {:.pr} not the station, the withdrawal which is the opposite of progress, the most existing being, the one which positions itself in opposition, the most necessary being, the opposite of expansion, of propensity, of the contagion, trip up, trip up
 - the one who at a certain moment makes obsolete, obsolete
 - *(yapping)* veto, veto;
-- {:.pr} Ah, I see that my servant finally decides to wake up and benefit from my gracious explanations, from my philanthropic exclamations, to ... yawn a mouthful of air.
+- {:.pr} Ah, I see that my servant, finally awake, benefits from my gracious explanations, from my philanthropic exclamations and stands there gaping.
-- Let's go herald.
+- Let's go, herald.
 My mouth, my mouth.
 Herald.
 Herald.
 - Come, time to work.

 - {:.sp} The Herald.